Why does communication matter?

 - the parent must recognise their own role in managing their child’s weight and feel they are capable of making the required lifestyle changes.

-Because society is becoming more overweight, we are beginning to lose touch with what a healthy weight looks like, particularly in children.
-Therefore, it is not surprising many parents are unable to recognise if their child is overweight (even health professionals struggle to recognise child weight status visually).
+Because society is becoming more overweight, people are beginning to lose touch with what a healthy weight looks like, particularly in children.
+Therefore, it is not surprising many parents are unable to recognise if their child is overweight (even health professionals struggle to tell by looking at a child whether they are a healthy weight).
 The impact of this lack of awareness is that parents may appear to lack concern for their child’s weight issue, or to be unmotivated to make lifestyle changes (where in reality this is not the case).

 Whilst providing parents with information about their child’s weight status and educating parents on the consequences of unhealthy weight in childhood is important (see module on consequences of unhealthy weight), education alone will rarely motivate others to change.
 Despite most advice being well meaning, if given without permission or in an inappropriate manner, such advice can backfire, anger parents and cause them to disengage (through a feeling they are being blamed or ‘told off’).
 It is therefore important to consider the way you convey information to parents, and how the communication strategies you use can influence parental motivation and subsequent engagement with lifestyle change.